 The food service industry is almost completely dependent on human capital.
 Right from the preparation of food to serving it, your restaurant’s employees are your biggest assets.
-However, hiring and retaining talent remains one of the biggest challenges of running a restaurant.
+However, restaurant staffing, that is, hiring and retaining talent remains one of the biggest challenges of running a restaurant.
 Find out how to create a Human Resource structure for your restaurant here.

 High competition, low pay, and severe work conditions all contribute towards the high attrition rate in the industry.
 However, as any successful restaurant owner would tell you, a great restaurant team leads to great customer service.
 Therefore it is important to put in efforts and focus on hiring the right people for your restaurant and then training them well.